aeternalis1/Integer-Farkas-Lemma-Solver/README.md

-To run the solver, install the dependencies in requirements.txt via the command
+To run the solver, clone this repository and install the dependencies in requirements.txt via the command

 > pip install -r requirements.txt